In the world of collectible action figures, it’s tough to beat the 1978 Kenner Luke Skywalker.

 RELATED STORY:

-The other AFA 90 example of a DT Skywalker sold for $100,251 in 2022, setting a record at the time for the most expensive production figure ever sold.
-That record has since been eclipsed by a DT Darth Vader which fetched $130,095 earlier this year.
+The other AFA 90 example of a DT Skywalker sold for $100,251 in 2022, setting the previous record for the most expensive production figure ever sold at that time.
+That record was also eclipsed by a DT Darth Vader which fetched $130,095 earlier this year.

 LCG writes in its auction description that, between the offered figure and the other which they sold in 2022, this reigns supreme thanks to various condition factors in addition to a fully extended saber visible within the package.